‘At Grass‘ by Philip Larkin speaks on the fate of two famous racehorses who have long since left the track and found a new home in a pasture.

 Summary of At Grass

 The poem begins with the speaker looking out over a field and noting how “they” are almost impossible to see at first.
-The ambiguity of “they” matches with the speaker’s trouble in actually seeing them.
-The creatures references are of course the two race horses which feature as the main characters of the poem.
-When at one point they were the centre of everyone’s attention, now they are are only seen by the speaker.
+The ambiguity of “they” match the speaker’s trouble in actually seeing them.
+The creatures references are, of course, the two racehorses which feature as the main characters of the poem.
+When at one point they were the centre of everyone’s attention, now they are only seen by the speaker.
 And even then, he sometimes finds it hard to spot them.

-He thinks on their past lives at the track and wonders if the memories of fame and acclaim haunt the horses.
+He thinks about their past lives at the track and wonders if the memories of fame and acclaim haunt the horses.
 This line of thinking is quickly dismissed when he takes the time to see how at peace the horses truly are.
-They move about the pasture quietly, and sometimes not at all.
+They move about the pasture quietly and sometimes not at all.
 These movements are interpreted by Larkin’s speaker to be those of joy.
-The horses no longer work for the crowd, nor are they overwhelmed with this sights and sounds of the track.
+The horses no longer work for the crowd, nor are they overwhelmed with the sights and sounds of the track.

 You can read the full poem here.

 Structure and Poetic Techniques in At Grass

 ‘At Grass‘ by Philip Larkin is a lyric poem that is divided into five, six-line stanzas, also known as sextets.
 The lines are structured with a constant rhyme scheme.
 It follows the pattern of ABC ABC.
 The poet chose this particular pattern to reference the regularity of life, particularly that of the horses, which are the main characters of ‘At Grass.’

 The same can be said about the metrical pattern.
 It is also consistent in that each line contains four sets of two beats.
 The first of these is unstressed, and the second is stressed.
 This pattern is known as iambic tetrameter.